sibiraj-s/commitlint-config-non-conventional/README.md

 # commitlint-config-non-conventional

-> Shared [commitlint] config to enforce a good non conventional commit message
+> Shared [commitlint] config to enforce a good commit message

 This config disllows the usage of [conventinal style commits][conventionalcommits].
 Sometimes all you need is just a proper commit messages with some rules enforced.